 If all of us were like Ian, we would never have to worry about socialism or communism again.

 Welfarism, social democracy, socialism, and communism are cancerous and parasitic.
-If we do not let these parasites attach themselves to us, they cannot drain the life from our bodies and souls.
+If we do not let these parasites attach themselves to us, they can’t drain the life from our bodies and souls.

 Trevor Loudon is an author, filmmaker, and public speaker from New Zealand.
 For more than 30 years, he has researched radical left, Marxist, and terrorist movements and their covert influence on mainstream politics.